 Operation SAFE CHILD was created in July 2005 to raise awareness about child safety.
-Through an historic partnership with the New York State Police, New York City Police Department, New York State Sheriffs' Association and the New York State Association of Chiefs of Police, the Division of Criminal Justice Services and its Missing and Exploited Children Clearinghouse have expanded Operation SAFE CHILD.
+Through a historic partnership with the New York State Police, New York City Police Department, New York State Sheriffs' Association, and the New York State Association of Chiefs of Police, the Division of Criminal Justice Services and its Missing and Exploited Children Clearinghouse has expanded Operation SAFE CHILD.

 Know your Child's Information by Obtaining a SAFE CHILD card

 Statistics show that 34 percent of parents in the United States do not know their child's exact height, weight, and eye color.
 And, when a child is reported missing, time can be the greatest adversary.
 Possessing up-to-date photographs and detailed information about a child can prove to be important proactive measures that can greatly assist local law enforcement officials to quickly respond to a child's disappearance.